dictu-lang/Dictu/README.md

-sleep(10); // Pauses execution for time specified (seconds) assert(true) // Returns a runtime errorr if expression passed is false push(list, 10); // Push element to the end of a list var x = pop(list); // Pop element off the end of a list var x = min(1, 2, 3); // Returns the smallest number of the arguments var x = min([1, 2, 3]); // min() also accepts lists var x = max(1, 2, 3); // Returns the largest number of the arguments
+sleep(10); // Pauses execution for time specified (seconds) assert(true) // Returns a runtime errorr if expression passed is false push(list, 10); // Push element to the end of a list push(list, 10, 1); // Push element to list at given index (will reshuffle values, not replace) var x = pop(list); // Pop element off the end of a list var x = pop(list, 1); // Pop element off list at given index var x = min(1, 2, 3); // Returns the smallest number of the arguments var x = min([1, 2, 3]); // min() also accepts lists var x = max(1, 2, 3); // Returns the largest number of the arguments